 The ground shall implement VGT1 No ACK Timer as defined in ARINC 618.with the value 35 seconds.

-The ground shall implement VGT2 Message Reject Timer as defined in ARINC 618.with the value 70 seconds.
-More details later.
+The ground shall implement VGT2 Message Reject Timer as defined in herein.with the value 70 seconds.
+More details in section TBD.

-The ground shall implement VGT3 Incomplete Uplink Message Interval Timer as defined in ARINC 618.with the value 20 seconds.
-More details later.
+The ground shall implement VGT3 Incomplete Uplink Message Interval Timer as defined herein.with the value 20 seconds.
+More details in section TBD.

 The ground shall implement VGT4 Incomplete Downlink Message Timer as defined in ARINC 618.with the value 420 seconds.